fasttime/JScrewIt/Features.md

 Features available in Android Browser 4.4.2 or later.
 <a name="ANY_DOCUMENT"></a>
 ### `ANY_DOCUMENT`
-Existence of the global object property document whose string representation starts with "\[object " and ends with "Document\]".
+Existence of the global object document whose string representation starts with "\[object " and ends with "Document\]".

 _Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Edge and Android Browser.
 This feature is not available inside web workers._
 <a name="ANY_WINDOW"></a>
 ### `ANY_WINDOW`
-Existence of the global object property self whose string representation starts with "\[object " and ends with "Window\]".
+Existence of the global object self whose string representation starts with "\[object " and ends with "Window\]".

 _Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Edge and Android Browser.
 This feature is not available inside web workers._
 <a name="ARRAY_ITERATOR"></a>